Turing College (edtech company): Programs

 Programs are typically self-paced and range from several months to two years.
 The curriculum is developed in collaboration with external industry partners.
 Instruction is delivered through an in-house learning platform that supports a project-based learning approach.
 Students complete practical assignments reviewed by mentors and peers, with the methodology influenced by Bloom's 2 sigma problem findings on individualized instruction.

 Recognition

 Turing College was included in Sifted’s 2024 ranking of the fastest-growing startups in the Baltics and Eastern Europe, where it placed second regionally and 17th in Europe.

+In 2025, Course Report included Turing College in its list of ‘Best European Bootcamps of 2025’.